About us

 This heritage farm is named for Stellenbosch’s historic Knorhoek Valley, a natural amphitheatre enclosed in mountain folds.
 The vines ramble across the foothills of the Simonsberg and are surrounded by the Conservancy.
 The abundant fynbos corridors play host to a multitude of fauna, including bucks, dassies as well as natural predators which synergistically keeps pests at bay.

 Steeped in history, Knorhoek Wine Farm celebrates this through its unique terroir and venerable plantings with a focus on old vine Chenin Blanc and traditional Stellenbosch Cabernet Sauvignon.
-The position of the farm allows for unrestricted ocean breezes from the Atlantic while the mountain slopes provide well-drained soils of decomposed granite, forcing vine roots to dig deep to find water and thereby concentrating energy reserves to the grape bunches.

 A key advantage of the terroir is the mix of slope aspects, which are angled in all directions.
 One such site is the certified old vine block planted in 1980, which has been nicknamed ‘The Gallery’ by viticulturist Nico Walters, ‘as each vine is a work of art’.

-Similarly, there are many old Sauvignon vines, easy to spot with their elongated cordons, fondly referred to as ‘langarms’.
 In the vineyard minimum interventionist philosophies follow sustainable and regenerative practices.
 This approach preserves the integrity of its terroir and through it the continuation of the farm’s remarkable heritage.